shkml/Calender-event-creation/README.md

 # Calender-event-creation
 This website enables a user to see the calender for year 2021, which can be configured from backend.
 User can create and delete the events as and when required.
 Below is a little description of how we can run this code.

+The preview of this website can be seen in in settings page.

 In order to run this code, user is supposed to install below packages -
 1. Create a virtual environment
 - Installing the virtual environment- pip install virtualenv